ec500-software-engineering/project-17-bigdata_computing_analysis/final.md

 [TOC]

-<b><em>The first part is all about introduction of Hadoop or relative techniques.
-The second part is about our porject's detail information.</em></b>
+<b>The first part is all about introduction of Hadoop or relative techniques.
+The second part is about our porject's detail information.</b>

 # BigData Introduction

 ## Structure

-Java input stream to Text file -> Kafka -> Flume -> HDFS -> Pig -> HBase
+Java input stream -> Text file -> Kafka -> Flume -> HDFS -> Pig -> HBase

 ## Kafka